matteodaviddi/AGV-Anomaly-Detection-Alert/README.md

-# 🤖 AI Anomaly Detection & Alert — AGV Industriali
+# 🤖 AGV Anomaly Detection & Alert
-### Make + Google Sheets + OpenAI + Gmail
+### Make · OpenAI GPT-4 · Google Sheets · Gmail

-Sistema di monitoraggio AI per AGV (Automated Guided Vehicles) che analizza automaticamente i dati operativi dei veicoli, rileva anomalie e situazioni critiche, e invia alert via email con report HTML professionale — progettato come demo per **E80 Group**.
+An AI-powered anomaly detection and alerting system for industrial AGV (Automated Guided Vehicles) fleets.
+The system automatically monitors operational data every hour, detects anomalies and critical situations, and delivers a professional HTML alert report via email — designed as a proof of concept for **E80 Group**, a world leader in intralogistics automation.

 ---

-## 🚨 Il problema che risolve
+## 🏭 Industrial Context

-Gli AGV operano 24/7 nei plant industriali.
-Un guasto imprevisto può fermare l'intera linea produttiva.
-Monitorare manualmente decine di veicoli è impossibile.
-Questo sistema rileva automaticamente anomalie prima che diventino guasti critici.
+E80 Group designs and installs AGV fleets, LGV systems and automated warehouses for clients such as Barilla, Nestlé and Coca-Cola.
+Their vehicles operate 24/7 — every unexpected breakdown can cost thousands of euros per minute.
+This system detects anomalies before they become critical failures, enabling proactive maintenance and reducing downtime.

 ---

-## 🚀 Come funziona
+## 🚀 How It Works

-1. **Ogni ora** lo scenario si avvia automaticamente
+1. **Every hour** the scenario triggers automatically via Make scheduler
-2. **Legge** i dati operativi di tutti gli AGV da Google Sheets
+2. **Reads** operational data from all AGVs in Google Sheets
-3. **Aggrega** tutte le misurazioni in un testo strutturato
+3. **Aggregates** all measurements into a single structured text
-4. **Analizza** con OpenAI GPT-4o rispetto alle soglie operative
+4. **Analyzes** the data with OpenAI GPT-4 against predefined thresholds
-5. **Invia** un alert HTML professionale con dettaglio anomalie per ogni AGV
+5. **Delivers** a professional HTML alert email with per-AGV anomaly breakdown

 ---